toledorafael/neo4j-browser/README.md

 # Neo4j Browser

+Building: Run `yarn build`.
+Wait for your build to finish.
+Press `Ctrl-C`.
+The output is in the `dist` folder.

 <!--Neo4j Browser is the general purpose user interface for working with Neo4j.
 Query, visualize, administrate and monitor the database
 with modern and easy-to-use tools.